TheMrMilchmann/committing-crimes.com/app/content/articles/2025-09-16-null-and-absence/index.md

 ```

 Just like in the previous example, the `nickname` parameter will be set to `null` in two cases: If the query parameter
-is omitted, or if it is set to `null` explicitly.
-Again, the handler method cannot distinguish between these two cases.
+is omitted entirely, or if it provided without a value.
+Again, the handler method cannot distinguish between these two
+cases.
 This is problematic as they carry different semantics: In the former case, the nickname should be ignored when
 filtering, while in the latter, only persons without a nickname (i.e., a nickname that is null) should be included.

 Both of these examples are direct consequences of the conflation of the concepts of null and absence.
 A better